ngtrimble/dgx-chargeback/docs/api.md

 # Chargeback API
 The Chargeback REST API is used to query the back-end chargeback DB for user's usage metrics.
 It should only be used via the CLI to ensure user permissions are enforced.

+## Usage
+See the OpenAPI Docs section below regarding usage of the API.
+There is also an [openapi.json](openapi.json) included for reference.

 ## OpenAPI Docs
 ### /